 Your renters insurance premium is based on factors that insurance companies use to measure how much risk is tied to writing you a policy.
 These factors include, your address, claims history, current policies, and more.
+While renters insurance, even with additional coverage, is cheap, nobody wants to pay more than they have to.
 You may be able to pay less if you qualify for the following discounts:

 - No Prior Claims: Save on your insurance bill if you have a clean claims record.